 bearpits + landmines

-Bearpits+Landmines explores a mutable set of ideas and images including themes of entertainment and leisure, from rallies and protest to tattoos and stock car art, and the motorway site of a huge contemporary park – Cyclopark – and sees the gathering of multiple stories in order to create a new narrative, which manifests live through performances and interventions and virtually through an online game and i-phone app.
+Bearpits+Landmines explores a mutable set of ideas and images including themes of entertainment and leisure, from rallies and protest to tattoos and stock car art, and the motorway site of a huge contemporary park – Cyclopark – and sees the gathering of multiple stories in order to create a new narrative, which manifests live – through performances and interventions and virtually through an online game and i-phone app (now discontinued).
+All the project’s visual imagery was created in collaboration with Spike Golding, graphic designer.
+The side scrolling PLATFORM GAME (iPhone APP) offered a unique experience and challenge to the player by combining traditional gaming tropes with an innovative and playful introduction of other material (video clips, found imagery, text and audio) representing wider ideas and themes within the work.
+The game was technically developed by Matt Watkins at Mudlark.
+I undertook a period of research with artist Chris Yates, watch the slide show.

 Game players are a hybrid she-bear-cyclist, riding a bespoke bicycle through the motorway landscape of the Cyclopark.
 As the bear traverses the physical challenges of the park’s terrain, they encounter several characters, including a stilt walker, fire breather and accordion player, who have been already introduced through local performances.
 The encounters, and video clips that accompany them, challenge the player to persevere with the daunting journey, the pitfalls and uphill climbs and to maintain their energy levels – depicted as a flame burning brightly.
 Throughout the journey the bear collects banal symbolic objects (raising energy levels) – a bottle of water, a heart, a peanut, a book – these trail along behind the bike absurdly, and if the player hits a mine they are all lost.
 The recurring bearpits that feature in the game utilise clips from artist Mark McGowan’s infamous online rants, and when the game was tested during the grand opening of the Cyclopark, a group of actors infiltrated the official Skyride and cycled around ranting on appropriate subjects like the oil industry, the status of motherhood, austerity measures, car dependency and nimbyism.